-It’s not always the best technology that wins; sometimes, even if you yield a stronger product than every other business in the industry, some business might just promote their product better.
+It’s not always the best technology that wins; sometimes, even if you yield a stronger product than every other business in the industry, some businesses might just promote their product better.
 In this case, your product wouldn’t even be heard of.
 In the realm of IT, being second-best doesn’t always work out.
 Big IT leaders stay at the top of their games.

 There’s a reason why everyone knows about Windows, but an ordinary end-user wouldn’t have probably heard of OS2, although the two started quite similarly.
 Perhaps OS2 was controversially more functional at the beginning than its counterpart.
 Microsoft didn’t out-engineer the folks at IBM.
 It simply out-marketed them.

-The most prominent and best-known influencers in the business are the analyst firms: Gartner, Forrester, Ovum, Yankee Group, 451 Research, and others.
+The most prominent and best-known tech influencers are the analyst firms: Gartner, Forrester, Ovum, Yankee Group, 451 Research, and others.
 Gartner is one of a kind by itself.
 It was one of the first analyst firms to focus on IT in early development and still has the greatest impression on the market.
 We even make jokes about no one ever getting fired for buying a vendor in the upper right-hand corner of Gartner’s Magic Quadrant.

-Innovator and entrepreneurial CIOs
+2- Innovator and entrepreneurial CIOs

 While it’s crucial to include analyst firms in your squad, they aren’t the only influencers.
 An important class of these influencers often overlooked is the “innovators” and “early adopters.”

 Most CIOs are classified into the “Late majority” when adapting to new technologies and taking greater risks.
 However, there are a few whose company strategies allow for such ventures.
-They exist in almost every industry, and they boast themselves on their role in helping shape an emerging market.
+They exist in almost every industry, and they boast about their role in helping shape an emerging market.
 The easiest way to discover them is through trade magazines, online articles, and blogs.
 These CIOs are most often quoted when an emerging technology or market is publicly introduced.

 Some other influencers are classified as independent analysts, where they only specialize in a specific subcategory of the market instead of large analyst firms that cover the entire landscape.
 Examples include the Tower group, which works with financial services organizations, and ESG, which specializes in infrastructure and hardware.
 These kinds of influencers could be primary thought leaders since they are so focused on a specific area.
 Some of these influencers have even been CIOs or tech company CTOs before, and they’re so credible since they have real hands-on experience.

-Tech bloggers, content creators, YouTubers, and book authors
+4- Tech bloggers, content creators, YouTubers, and book authors